jithin-jz/InstaX/README.md

 # InstaX

 ## 📌 Introduction
-`igbot` is an Instagram bot designed to automate interactions on Instagram.
+`InstaX` is an Instagram bot designed to automate interactions on Instagram.
 It helps with liking posts, following/unfollowing users, and performing other automation tasks using Python.

 ---